 Housed in a former church building, Alien Rock was Scotland's first dedicated indoor climbing centre.
 It offers an exciting and interesting range of indoor climbing (top roping, sport, and bouldering!), with roughly 200 routes at a time which are cleaned and changed every four months.

-Alien Rock 2 is the main, larger bouldering facility for Alien Rock with 100s of different problems.
-It boasts 300sqm of varied angle walls, including an 8m long roof.
-Plenty to keep both novice and experienced climbers entertained!
+Alien Bloc is a bouldering facility for Alien Rock with 100s of different problems.
+There are over 500 sqm of varied angled walls from slab through to an outrageous 7 meter long roof.
+There are hundreds of different climbing "problems", more than enough to keep both novice and experienced climbers entertained for many visits.

-Both A1 and A2 can be easily accessed by bike or by bus.
+Both A1 and A Bloc can be easily accessed by bike or by bus.
 For more info on Alien visit their website.

 Ratho is enormous -- tons of routes up to 30m high, with top-roping, leading, and bouldering all available.
 It's popular for endurance training, especially in midwinter -- but bring your belay jackets as it can get really cold.
 Unfortunately, it isn't well served by public transport (two buses and a walk from central), but it's only a 40-minute cycle along the canal.